STATE PARK EXPANDS WIRELESS NETWORK AT PARKS & WELCOME CENTERS

 “We can deploy Cradlepoint solutions in a day or so—however long it takes me to get to a park or mail the Cradlepoint to the park and have someone plug it in.
 It gives us on-the-clock flexibility,” said Weaver.

-Centralized Control: SCPRT uses Cradlepoint NetCloud Manager to configure, monitor, and manage its growing network.
+SCPRT uses Cradlepoint ‘s cloud management service, NetCloud Manager, to configure, monitor, and manage its growing network.
 This enables them to see in great detail a wide range of information about each router on the network.

 “I recently used the NetCloud Manager web interface to get some data that I wanted to look at closely to diagnose the differences between sites,” says SCPRT’s CTO Kevin Benson.
 “It was great to have the whole network laid out in the NetCloud Manager interface and then to be able to manage and control it.
 We’re a small team, so having this sort of easy access and control allows us to get more done with fewer people.”